ucrcsedept/course-support/module-2/module2revised.md

 mv example.txt example_dir
 ```

 We can "peek" into directories without actually changing into them.
 Recall the `ls` command, which just lists all the files/directory in the current directory.
 You can use `ls example_dir` from the home directory to list everything in the `example_dir`, but we didn't actually change directories.
+When you run this command, you should see that there is a file called `example.txt` in the directory.

 Another command we will cover is `rm`.
 Now that we know how to traverse the file system, lets delete our example directory.
 Make sure you're home (`pwd`) and type this command: